 We prefer stories that do not include excessive violence or erotica.
 If you wish to include such things in your story, it needs to have a purpose – prove to us that it is significant to the story or characters and it won’t be a problem.
+We do not accept any work with racial slurs or political commentary.

 At this time, we are unable to monetarily pay our contributors.
-If your submission is chosen for publication in borrowed solace, you will be paid in contributor copies of the journal, and our undying gratitude for allowing us to be a platform for sharing your work!
+If your submission is chosen for publication in borrowed solace, you will be paid in digital contributor copies of the journal, and our undying gratitude for allowing us to be a platform for sharing your work!

 Please ensure that your submission meets the following requirements before submission and read the requirements in their entirety: